-NUR 602 Advanced Health Assessment for NPs (3)
+NUR 602 Advanced Health Assessment Across the Lifespan (3)

 This course focuses on advanced health/physical assessment of the client where the client is defined as the individual and includes the individual's context within the family and/or community.
-The course also emphasizes comprehensive history, physical/psychological assessment, pathophysiology, and health promotion needs assessment.
-This course includes an on-campus residency.
-Refer to the MSN Student Handbook for residency details.
-Prerequisites: NUR 510, NUR 522, NUR 532, NUR 551, NUR 612 and NUR 618.
+The course also emphasizes comprehensive history, physical/psychological assessment, pathophysiology, and health promotion needs assessment across the lifespan.

+Prerequisites: NUR 510, NUR 522, NUR 532, NUR 551 and NUR 612.
+Corequisite: NUR 602R.